 Description:

 In the Summer of 2016, I had the opportunity to intern at Perrigo Company in Crystal Minnesota.
 I had the pleasure of working in the technical operations department.
 In this position, I was tasked with the development and refinement of manufacturing procedures, as well as working alongside fellow coworkers in the production of the medications.
 I was given a degree of autonomy in my role, in demonstrating extensive degrees of both innovation and organization in the projects I was tasked with.
 Many times, the job was a test of perseverance and patience working as a small gear in the machine.
-The experience offered a unique insight into an industry behind the medical field and how it operates.
+The experience offered a unique insight into the industry behind the medical field and how it operates.

-AMCAS Work and Activities example #34
+AMCAS Work and Activities Example #34

 AMCAS Work and Activities Examples: Extracurriculars and Hobbies